avega-senso/code-challenge-frontend/README.md

 # code-challenge-frontend

-Code challenge for future colleges
+Code challenge for future colleagues.

-## What this challange is
+## What this challenge is

-Something for us to discuss at the technical interview
+Something for us to discuss at the technical interview.

-## What this challange isn't
+## What this challenge isn't

 A test.
 There's no right way, just some help for us to get a feel for each other.